Consider the following questions:

 Big Bad Oil Again: Teapot Dome Scandal and Associated Kickbacks

 Once gasoline became a central element in the lives and fortunes of Americans, gasoline prices became a point of tension and concern whenever the price went up.
 As we have seen from WWI, access to oil also became a critical component of national security, national politics, and strategies.
 The Taft and Wilson Administration had set aside three oil fields (Teapot Dome in Wyoming, and two others in California) to be “naval oil reserves” during the pre-WWI debates over conversion of US Navy from coal to oil.
 Whoever was granted drilling access to these fields would have the government as an assured market.
 Senator Albert Fall of New Mexico, who had been appointed Secretary of Interior by President Warren Harding, managed to shift control of the naval reserves from the Navy to the Interior Department.
-He subsequently leased Teapot Dome to Harry Sinclair (Sinclair Oil) and one of the California reserves, Elk Hills, to Edward Doherty (Pan American).
+He subsequently leased Teapot Dome to Harry Sinclair (Sinclair Oil) and one of the California reserves, Elk Hills, to Edward Doheny (Pan American).
 Some people felt the deals signed on April 1922 “smelt” and were very suspicious of the lease arrangements.
 In fact, according to the Prize, Walter Teagle of Standard Oil even sent a message through a third party to President Harding, stating that, “I’m not interested in Teapot Dome.
 It has no interest whatsoever for Standard Oil of NJ (SO of NJ), but I do feel that you should tell the President that it smells.”
 But his warning was not to be heeded.

 Harding died shortly from “an embolism” and was succeeded by his VP, Calvin Coolidge.
-On January 24, 1924, Edward Doherty admitted that he had provided $100,000 to Senator Fall, but the Teapot Dome scandal dragged on for years until 1928 when it was discovered that Fall had received altogether $409,000 from Sinclair and Doherty with Sinclair having channeled funds through a fake company, Continental Trading Company, to Fall.
+On January 24, 1924, Edward Doheny admitted that he had provided $100,000 to Senator Fall, but the Teapot Dome scandal dragged on for years until 1928 when it was discovered that Fall had received altogether $409,000 from Sinclair and Doheny with Sinclair having channeled funds through a fake company, Continental Trading Company, to Fall.
 As it turned out, the fake company, Continental Trading Company, was a means by which the oil men received kickbacks on oil purchases made by their own companies.
 Thus, Sinclair had passed on some of his kickback to Fall as payoff.
 In 1931, Fall became the first Cabinet member to be sent to jail for an offence while in office.
-Sinclair was also sent to jail for six and half months for contempt of court and the senate, but Edward Doherty was found innocent and freed, leading one Senator to complain, “You can’t convict a million dollars in the United States.”
+Sinclair was also sent to jail for six and half months for contempt of court and the senate, but Edward Doheny was found innocent and freed, leading one Senator to complain, “You can’t convict a million dollars in the United States.”

 The Teapot Dome scandal and the kickback issues actually led also to the fall of Colonel Robert Stewart, the chairman of Standard Oil of Indiana, who admitted to receiving $760,000 in kickbacks, leading the major stockholder of the company, Rockefeller's only son, “Junior,” to oust him in a proxy fight.